rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

   ap
   ( hom A a a')
   ( hom A a' a')
-  ( inv-map-representable-equiv a' (id-hom A a'))
+  ( arr-inv-map-representable-equiv)
-  ( comp-is-segal A is-segal-A a a' a' arr-inv-map-representable-equiv (id-hom A a')) ( map-representable-equiv a')
+  ( comp-is-segal A is-segal-A a a' a'
-  ( eq-compute-precomposition-evid funext A is-segal-A a' a
-    ( inv-map-representable-equiv)
-    ( a')
+    ( arr-inv-map-representable-equiv)
     ( id-hom A a'))

-#def ap-map-representable-equiv-eq-arr-inv-map-id-a'-arr-inv-map
+  ( map-representable-equiv a')
+  ( rev
+    ( hom A a a')
+    ( comp-is-segal A is-segal-A a a' a'
+      ( arr-inv-map-representable-equiv)
+      ( id-hom A a'))
+    ( arr-inv-map-representable-equiv)
+    ( comp-id-is-segal A is-segal-A a a' arr-inv-map-representable-equiv))

-  uses (A is-segal-A a a' ψ)
+#def ap-map-representable-equiv uses (A is-segal-A a a' ψ)
   : map-representable-equiv a'
     ( comp-is-segal A is-segal-A a a' a'
       ( arr-inv-map-representable-equiv)
       ( id-hom A a'))
   =_{ hom A a' a'}
-    map-representable-equiv a' arr-inv-map-representable-equiv
+    map-representable-equiv a' (inv-map-representable-equiv a' (id-hom A a')) := ap
-  :=
-  ap
   ( hom A a a')